Food / Wellbeing

 Known for: Zucchini flower tacos, sun-drenched seating, and a great cuppa joe.

 Neighborhood favourite Rolling Penny has been a stalwart contender in the cafe league for years.
-With rotating specials that fuse flavours of the East and West, there's never a bland contender for your next brunch fix at Rolling Penny.
+With rotating specials that fuse flavours of the East and West, there's never a bland contender for your next brunch fix here.
 Their divorced eggs are delightfully creamy and pack an explosive punch.
 Park yourself in the back, and wait for a furry compatriot to join you in sunbaking.
 How does that Lana song go again?
 That's right: Let the light in.

 Kaska Eatery, Darlinghurst